mcwhittemore/all-line-points/README.md

 ### points: {Array[Array[Number]]}

-This is an array of [x, y] arrays.
+This is an array of [x, y, ...] arrays.
 Consecutive duplicated points will be skipped.
+The inner array must have at least one value and all inner arrays MUST have the same length.

 ### stide: {Number}